 We invite you to join us at RiNo Talks which take place throughout the year at rotating locations around the RiNo Art District.
 Meetings focus on different topics and provide an opportunity for you to meet other stakeholders.
 Learn and talk about issues impacting the district and surrounding neighborhoods!

-As a former industrial hub, the RiNo Art District is one of the neighborhoods located in Five Points, in Denver, Colorado.
+As a former industrial hub, the RiNo Art District is a part of the historic neighborhoods of Five Points, Cole, Globeville and Elyria-Swansea in Denver, Colorado.
 During the turn of the last century the area was home to foundries, pattern shops and industrial uses that helped drive the economic success of Denver.
-As industry moved out of the city's core in the late 80s and 90s, the neighborhood was left with several vacant warehouses and a failing infrastructure.
-During this time artists began to populate the neighborhood as prices were very affordable and the area was fertile ground for arts, artists and creatives.
+As industry moved out of the city's core in the late 80s and 90s, the corridor was left with several vacant warehouses and a failing infrastructure.
+During this time artists began to populate the area as prices were very affordable and the area was fertile ground for arts, artists and creatives.